 She is also working on several collaborative research projects on topics such as income inequality and the college experience, Puerto Rican political mobilization, and media framings of opioid use.
 Her research has recently been published in Politics, Groups, and Identities.

-At Princeton, she is a technical research consultant for Princeton Research in Experimental Social Science (PRESS).
-She has served as an Assistant Instructor for undergraduate courses in quantitative methods, experimental methods, and American politics.
+At Princeton, Tanika is a technical research consultant for Princeton Research in Experimental Social Science (PRESS) and a graduate student affiliate of the Center for the Study of Democratic Politics (CSDP).
+She has served as an Assistant Instructor for undergraduate courses in American politics, quantitative methods, and experimental methods.

-Prior to arriving at Princeton, she graduated with a BA in Political Science (minors in Applied Statistics and Sociocultural Anthropology) from the University of Michigan in 2014, with highest honors and highest distinction.
-While at Michigan, she wrote a senior thesis about the priming effects of Spanish-language political advertising on US Hispanic voters, under the advisement of Professor Nicholas Valentino.
+Prior to arriving at Princeton, Tanika graduated with a BA in Political Science (minors in Applied Statistics and Anthropology) from the University of Michigan in 2014, with highest honors and highest distinction.
+While at Michigan, she wrote a senior thesis under the advisement of Professor Nicholas Valentino about the priming effects of Spanish-language political advertising on US Latino voters.
 As an undergraduate student, she worked in Washington DC as a Congressional Intern for US Representative Rush Holt (2012) and US Senator Frank Lautenberg (2013).
 She is a member of Phi Beta Kappa.

 Here is a link to her website: https://www.tanikar.com